 - You must be logged in to your Control Panel.

 Once you have logged in to your Control Panel, go to the

-Dedicated section, and choose your VPS in the left-hand column:
+Servers in the left-hand column.
+Choose your VPS in the left-hand column:

-Rescue Mode button and confirm that you wish to reboot it:
+Reboot in rescue mode button and confirm that you wish to reboot it:

 A progress bar will show how the reboot task is progressing (this can take several minutes):

 Once you have completed this step, you will receive an automated email with the SSH credentials for rescue mode.
 This email is also available on your Control Panel, in the

 My account section, then